pablojimeno/code-rails/chapter_4_rails_theming,_continuous_integration,_and_deployment/as_a_developer,_i_want_to_integrate_a_theme,_so_that_my_site_doesnt_look_like_all_the_other_bootstrap_sites_out_there.md

-# As a developer, I want to integrate a theme, so that my site doesn't look like all the other bootstrap sites out there
+# As a developer, I want to integrate a theme, so that my site doesn't look like all the other "bootstrap-y" sites out there

 ## Design Your Own